Employee stock ownership plans in the United States: History

 In the mid-19th century, as the United States transitioned to an industrial economy, national corporations like Procter & Gamble, Railway Express Agency, Sears & Roebuck, and others recognized that someone could work for the companies for 20 plus years, reach an old age and then have no income after they could no longer work.
 The leaders of those 19th century companies decided to set aside stock in the company that would be given to employees when they retired.

-In the early 20th century, when the United States sanctioned an income tax on all citizens, one of the biggest debates was about how to treat stock set aside for an employee by his employer under the new US income tax laws.

 In 1956, Louis Kelso invented the first ESOP, which allowed the employees of Peninsula Newspapers to buy out the company founders.
 Chairman of the Senate Finance Committee, Senator Russell Long, a Democrat from Louisiana, helped develop tax policy for ESOPs within the Employee Retirement Income Security Act of 1974 (ERISA), calling it one of his most important accomplishments in his career.
 ESOPs also attracted interest of Republican leaders including Barry Goldwater, Richard Nixon, Gerald Ford, and Ronald Reagan.

-Through an ESOP, the Engineering and Architectural company Burns & McDonnell is to 100% employee owned since 1985.
+According to data collected by the United States Department of Labor, there are roughly 6,237 companies with an ESOP, including a number of prominent companies.
+For example, the Engineering and Architectural company Burns & McDonnell has been 100% employee-owned through an ESOP since 1985.
+Other examples of ESOPs include Wawa, Publix, and W. L. Gore & Associates.

 In his 2020 Presidential campaign, Bernie Sanders proposed that 20% of stocks in corporations with over $100 million in annual revenue be owned by the corporation's workers.